AkhileshYaduvanshi/enterprise_homelab/docs/architecture/ip-address-scheme.md

-# IP Address Scheme – Enterprise Cybersecurity Lab
+# IP Address Scheme

-## Overview
-This document defines the IP addressing structure used across the Enterprise Cybersecurity Lab.
+The IP addressing structure used across the Enterprise Cybersecurity Lab.
 The network is segmented to simulate a real corporate environment with clear separation between:

 - External/Home Network